What is the Dirtiest Thing you Touch Everyday?

 - Disconnect the charger and any other wires

 - Use damp corner of the cloth to wipe down the phone

-- Make sure you forget buttons and jacks; make sure you do not get water into any of the jacks.
+- Make sure you don’t forget buttons and jacks; make sure you don not get water into any of the jacks.

 - Don’t forget to wash the case!